collective/diazotheme.startup/README.rst

 Features
 ========

-- Provides the diazo rules for "Startup Initializr Bootstrap Jumbotron* theme.
+- Provides the diazo rules for "Startup Bootstrap Jumbotron Initializr* theme.
 - Provides the diazo rules for *Startup Plone Classic* theme.
-- Provides the diazo rules for *Startup Initializr HTML5 Boilerplate* theme.
+- Provides the diazo rules for *Startup Classic HTML5 Boilerplate Initializr* theme.
-- Provides the diazo rules for *Startup Initializr Responsive* theme.
+- Provides the diazo rules for *Startup Responsive Initializr* theme.
 - Provides the diazo rules for *Startup Plone Sunburst* theme.